akretion/shopinvader-documentation-8/frontend/components/products.rst

 Products are saleable item displayed in your shop.

-Products can be accessed in all Liquid templates via ``store.products.store.products`` represent a collection of all products variants avalaible.
+Products can be accessed in all Liquid templates via ``store.products`.
+``store.products`` represent a collection of all products variants avalaible.

 This variable is a collection of product stored in Algolia.